 Allowances for parallel path (loop flow) impacts, including unscheduled loop flow.

 Allowances for simultaneous path interactions.

-The CAISO establishes hourly TRM values for each of the applicable components of uncertainty prior to the Market Close of the RTM.
-The CAISO does not use TRM (i.e., TRM values for Intertie points are set at zero) during the beyond day-ahead and pre-schedule (i.e., planning) time frame identified in R.1.3.3 of NERC Reliability Standard MOD-008-1.
-A positive TRM value for a given hour is set only if one or more of the conditions set forth below exists for a particular Intertie point.
-Where none of these conditions exist, the TRM value for a given hour is set at zero.
+Aggregate load forecast uncertainty.

+Variations in generation dispatch (including, but not limited to, forced or unplanned Outages, maintenance Outages, and future resource conditions).

+The CAISO will establish TRM in all applicable horizons and may change (increase or decrease) TRM values across such horizons, including prior to Market Close of the DAM and RTM.
+To the extent TRM values are decreased in a given horizon, additional ATC would become available in that horizon.

 The methodology the CAISO uses to establish each component of uncertainty is as follows:

 The CAISO uses the transmission system topology component of uncertainty to address a potential ATC path limit reduction at an Intertie resulting from an emerging event, such as an approaching wildfire, that is expected to cause a derate of one or more transmission facilities comprising the ATC path.
 When the CAISO, based on existing circumstances, forecasts that such a derate is expected to occur, the CAISO may establish a TRM value for the affected ATC path in an amount up to, but no greater than, the amount of the expected derate.
+The CAISO will set the transmission system topology component of uncertainty as a percentage of TTC pursuant to the CAISO TRM Implementation Document, throughout the rolling thirteen (13)-month horizon set forth in Section L.3, on Interties where the CAISO has historically relied upon import supply to serve load.
+The CAISO can change the TRM for any applicable horizon as circumstances change.

 The CAISO uses the parallel path component of uncertainty to address the impact of unscheduled flow (USF) over an ATC path that is expected, in the absence of the TRM, to result in curtailment of Intertie Schedules in Real Time as a result of the requirements established in WECC’s applicable USF mitigation policies and procedures (WECC USF Policy).
 When the CAISO forecasts, based on currently observed USF conditions and projected scheduled flow for an upcoming Operating Hour(s), that in the absence of a TRM, scheduled flow will need to be curtailed in Real Time under the applicable WECC USF Policy, the CAISO may establish a TRM for the ATC path for the applicable hour(s) in an amount up to, but no greater than, the forecasted amount that is expected to be curtailed in Real Time pursuant to the WECC USF Policy.